funwun/patas-store-redis/README.md

     minClients: 2, // defalut
     maxClients: 30, // defalut
     idleTimeoutMillis: 60000 * 60 * 24,
-    database: 0 // database number to use
+    db: 0 // database number to use
 });

 // create patas with source and stores